deanturpin/germs.dev/posts/ev.md

 ## Return to an ICE

 Observations after driving an electric car for a while.
-This is comparing a 2023 Tesla Model Y long range with a 2022 Mercedes petrol.
+This is comparing a 2023  with a 2022 Mercedes petrol.

+### Cars

+- Tesla Model Y long range 2023
+- Mercedes C 200 SPORT MHEV 2022 (petrol)
+- Mercedes CLC 220 2008 (diesel)

 | Feature | Tesla | Mercedes |
 |---      |---    |---       |